diesc/diesc.github.io/_posts/2017-07-18-how-install-git-fedora-26.md

 ### Installation

 Here we'll learn two ways to install git on Fedora 26.
 The first we'll install git from system default repository ([Without Headaches Way](#without-headaches-way)) and the second one we'll install git from the official git release page ([Linux Geek Way](#linux-geek-way)).

-### Without Headaches Way

-The "W.H.W." is very simple, but before using it, first, we need to check if our system is up-to-date with the latest version of packages.
+Before using it, we need to check if our system is up-to-date with the latest version of packages.
-In our command line.
+In our command line, type:

 ```
 # Copy and paste the code below on command line.
 sudo dnf -y update
 ```

-Everything okay!?
-Next, install **Git** typing.
+### Without Headaches Way

+The "W.H.W." is very simple, all we need to do is type following command line down below in our terminal:

 ```
 # Copy and paste the code below on command line.
 sudo dnf -y install git